LaMonte Wade Jr Player Props: Giants vs. Brewers

 LaMonte Wade Jr At The Plate

-- In eight games this year, Wade has picked up an RBI, with more than one RBI once.
+- In eight games this season, Wade has picked up an RBI, with more than one RBI once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.